aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates which pages will not be printed.
-[PrintingPageType](../../com.aspose.cells/printingpagetype).
+See [PrintingPageType](../../com.aspose.cells/printingpagetype).

 **Returns:**
 int